Q&A: The high hurdle of growing up Bloomberg

-NEW YORK (Reuters) - Everyone has hurdles to overcome in life.
+NEW YORK, July 19 (Reuters) - Everyone has hurdles to overcome in life.
 Georgina Bloomberg has overcome thousands of them.

-That is because the 33-year-old daughter of Mike Bloomberg, the founder of Bloomberg LP and former New York City mayor, is an accomplished equestrian, representing Team USA at international competitions such as the Pan American Games.
-She is also a fierce advocate for animals, as a member of the Humane Society's Friends of Finn committee, which fights so-called puppy mills.
+That is because the 33-year-old daughter of Bloomberg LP founder and former New York City Mayor Mike Bloomberg is an accomplished equestrian, representing Team USA at international competitions such as the Pan American Games.

 Q: What lessons about money did you learn when you were younger that proved useful later on?